jakobib/angularjs2014/angularjs-library-services.md

 *directives*.
 These directives can be used in form of custom HTML tags and attributes ("declarative HTML").
 The core AngularJS module contains directives for basic programming syntax in HTML, such as conditionals (`ng-if`) and loops (`ng-repeat`), among others.
-This extension of HTML is further enriched to a a template syntax with AngularJS *expressions* written in curly brackets (`{{...}}`).
+This extension of HTML is further enriched by a template syntax with AngularJS *expressions* written in curly brackets (`{{...}}`).
 The most common use of these expression is to dynamically display variables in HTML templates.
 In contrast to most other template systems,